GeMPO: Generalized Measure Matching for Online Diffusion Reinforcement Learning: : Revisit Diffusion RL from Generalized Measure Matching

-\textbf{Stage II: Projection via reweighted flow matching}.
-Although \eqref{eq.optimal_solution_f_divergence} provides an analytic expression for the target policy $\pi^*$, we still need to project it back to the hypothesis space defined by our parameterization.
-To achieve this, we employ the simple and commonly used reweighted flow matching \citep{ding2024diffusion,ma2025efficient}:
+The next step is to match $\pi^*$ using diffusion-parameterized policy $\pi_\theta\in\Pi_\theta\subseteq \Pi$, where $\Pi_\theta$ is policy family parameterized by diffusion models $D_\theta$ introduced in~\Cref{sec.preliminaries}.
+A simple and commonly used technique is reweighted flow matching \citep{ding2024diffusion,ma2025efficient}:

-where $w(\sbb, \ab) = \bar{g}_f\left(\frac{Q(\sbb, \ab) - \nu(\sbb)}{\lambda}\right)$ is the reweighting factor in \eqref{eq.optimal_solution_f_divergence}.
-In Appendix~\ref{apdx.closed_form}, we show that the closed-form solution of the reweighted conditional flow matching objective is given by a weighted average of conditional velocities under the posterior distribution $p_{0 \mid t}$ induced by the old policy $\pi_{\rm old}$:
+where $\mathcal{B}$ is the replay buffer, $\ab_t=\alpha_t\ab_0+\sigma_t\epsilon$, and $w(\sbb, \ab_0)$ is the reweighting factor in \eqref{eq.optimal_solution_f_divergence}.
+In Appendix~\ref{apdx.closed_form}, we show that reweighted flow matching recovers the velocity field of the target policy measure, and the optimal diffusion parameterization $D^*_\theta$ with respect to~\eqref{eq:weighted_matching} is a weighted average of conditional velocities under the posterior distribution $p_{0 \mid t}(\cdot|\ab_t)$:

 Compared to the unweighted formulation \eqref{eq:unweighted_closed_form_velocity}, this solution reweights the conditional velocity according to its value, thereby emphasizing actions with higher advantage.